This is a basic overview of our farm operations and job requirements.

 Work varies with the season but can often be repetitive.
 (Can you pick peas, clean garlic, or fill walls-o-water for an entire day?)
 You must also be punctual and be able to work in all weather conditions.
 Be prepared for rain, hail, snow, intense sun, wind, cold and heat—every day of the summer!

 You must also be mature enough to come to work well-rested and not hung-over.
 If you are not a morning person, a farm job is probably not for you.
 We try to pay our workers fairly and in return we expect people to work hard and be committed to the farm.
-This is very different from a traditional job and you must realize that the farm has demands that are sometimes out of our control (for example, we may have to work into the evening in order to get transplants into the ground or to get everything ready on Friday for the Saturday market.)
+This is very different from a traditional job and you must realize that the farm has demands that are sometimes out of our control (for example, we may have to work into the evening in order to get transplants into the ground or work on the weekend to get pumpkins harvested before a hard freeze.)

 Types of Farm Work